Skip to content

 Authentication

-Out of the box, SlashDB supports many common authentication methods:
+Out of the box, SlashDB supports several common authentication methods:

 Other methods can be added to SlashDB using custom WSGI middleware, or by making SlashDB an endpoint behind a third-party authentication system.